SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_from.rst

    COPY table_name FROM WRAPPER psv_fdw OPTIONS (location = '/tmp/file.txt', delimiter = ''''|');

-Loading files with a header row
+Loading Files With a Header Row
 -----------------------------------

 Use ``OFFSET`` to skip rows.